wakebit/laravel-cycle/README.md

     // ...
 ]
 ```
 Manually defined schema should be presented as array.
 It will be passed to `\Cycle\ORM\Schema` constructor.
-See more [here](https://cycle-orm.dev/docs/advanced-manual/1.x/en).
+See more [here](https://cycle-orm.dev/docs/schema-manual/2.x/en).

+### Custom schema compilation pipeline
-Also, you can redefine the ORM schema compilation generators in the `cycle.orm.schema` `SchemaConfig`'s `generators` config key (this key is not present by default):
+You can redefine the ORM schema compilation generators in the `cycle.orm.schema` `SchemaConfig`'s `generators` config key (this key is not present by default):
 ```php
 use Wakebit\CycleBridge\Schema\Config\SchemaConfig;